 How random!
 It’s clear that the creators of this website just wanted to get the money-making opportunity up & running so quickly that they couldn’t even be bothered to finish off the website.

-If there’s no details, don’t invest – it’s as simple as that.
+If there are no details, don’t invest – it’s as simple as that.

 Despite Supreme Power Coin trying to pass themselves off as a legitimate cryptocurrency operation I think it’s clear as to what’s really going on here.
 The whole thing totally resembles a Ponzi scheme.